lwshakib/book-library-management-api/CONTRIBUTING.md

-# Contributing to Open Library Management System
+# Contributing to Book Library Management System

-Thank you for your interest in contributing to the Open Library Management System!
+Thank you for your interest in contributing to the Book Library Management System!
 This document provides guidelines and information for contributors.

 ## 📋 Table of Contents